nrkfeller/scheduler_app/Documentation/DesignDocument.md

 ### **Design description**

 Here we will describe the systems design, its basic front end functionality and explain the choices we've made in terms of the design.

+We must also make a table for each of us discussing what weve contributed to the project.
+This can take about 10 pages.